What is it?

 Matthew Prekupec, MD – Founder/CEO

 Dr. Prekupec is a board-certified Internist with a special interest in Addiction Medicine.
 He completed medical school at St. George’s University and residency in Internal Medicine at the University of Nevada – Las Vegas.
 He has published numerous peer-reviewed articles including “Misuse of Novel Synthetic Opioids: A Deadly New Trend“ which was cited in The President’s Commission on Combating Drug Addiction and the Opioid Crisis.
 He is an executive member of the Nevada Society of Addiction Medicine and a member of the VRARA Digital Health Committee.
 He was awarded the Ruth Fox Memorial Endowment Scholarship in 2017 and was recently admitted to the Bloomberg School of Public Health at Johns Hopkins University for part-time MPH studies.
-When not working on digital health applications, he spends time doing hospitalist medicine for Providence Health of Southwest Washington where he received an award for outstanding resident teaching.
+When not working on digital health applications, he spends time doing hospitalist medicine at the VA Medical Center of Southern Nevada and has received an award for outstanding resident teaching.

 Anna Lembke, MD, Member, Scientific Advisory Board